AlbrechtL/welle.io/README.GUI_2.md

 -C the channel,
 -P the program name, a prefix suffices.
 For e.g. "Classic FM" it suffices to give "classic".
 However, when passing on a non-unique prefix (e.g. "radio" for "Radio Maria" and "Radio Veronica") the software will select one arbitrarily.
 Note that letter case is unimportant.
+If no program names are found, or if no match can be made between the program name and the list of program names, the program will halt.

 -G the gain to be applied on the device, in the range from 1 ..
 100.

 -A the output channel, again as with the program name, a prefix of the name suffices.
+Note, however, that not all names appearing on the namelist can be used, some of them just do  not work, a well known issue with the combination portaudio/alsa under Linux.

 Important:
 _________

 For each of the parameters there is a default.
 Any setting of a parameter in the command line will be remembered for a next time.
 I.e., if the command